documentationfor yFiles for HTML 3.0.0.1

 The Z-order of Indicators

-There is a dedicated canvas object group for each of the three kinds of indication.
-The main canvas object groups lists these and the other predefined groups.
+Each of the three kinds of indication has its own dedicated render tree group.
+The main render tree groups lists these and the other predefined groups.

 Completely Customize the Z-order

-Another possibility is to implement your own set of ICanvasObjectGroups and override the methods that specify in which group an item should be placed.
-For example, getNodeCanvasObjectGroup can be overridden to distribute nodes to different groups by certain characteristics.
-There are also methods for the other items as well.
+Alternatively, you can implement your own set of IRenderTreeGroups and override the methods that determine where each item should be placed.
+For example, you could override getNodeRenderTreeGroup(INode) to distribute nodes into different groups based on certain characteristics.
+Similar methods exist for other graph items as well.